 - 9.1 Once licensed, it is essential that all drivers, vehicles and operators comply with the conditions of licence and appropriate legislation.
 Well directed enforcement activity benefits not only the public, but also the responsible people in the Hackney Carriage and Private Hire trades.
 Therefore, the Authority will make arrangements to monitor drivers, vehicles and operators and take appropriate enforcement action.
 Enforcement visits will therefore be carried out as a response to a complaint(s) or as part of a proactive targeted initiative. - 9.2 It is recognised that a risk-based approach to enforcement benefits not only the public but also the responsible members of the Hackney Carriage and Private Hire trades.
 In pursuance of its objective to preserve responsible Hackney Carriage/Private Hire businesses, the Authority shall operate a firm but fair enforcement regime.
 To balance the promotion of public safety with the need to permit individuals to safeguard their livelihood without undue interference, the Authority will only intervene where it is necessary and proportionate to do so, having regard to the objectives outlined in Section 3.0 of this Policy Statement.
-However, where issues arise that require immediate action, a significant impact on the licence holder's livelihood is inevitable. - 9.3 Where enforcement action becomes necessary, it will be taken in accordance with the Leisure & Wellbeing Enforcement Policy which is available from the Director of Leisure & Wellbeing, at the address given in Appendix T (page 148).
-To this end, the key principles of consistency, transparency and proportionality will be maintained. - 9.4 The following options are available to the Authority when considering enforcement issues: - Warnings

-In respect of minor breaches of licence conditions the Authority shall issue a written warning as may be appropriate to the circumstances.

-Production of relevant documentation

-An authorised officer may issue a document production notice to require a vehicle proprietor to produce certain documentation upon request, for example, driving licence or proof of insurance.
-Any failure to produce the requested documentation within the time stipulated on the notice may result in prosecution.

-Suspension of vehicle licences

-Licensed vehicles shall be kept at all times in a safe, tidy and clean and reasonably efficient condition.
-Compliance with the vehicle specifications and conditions of licence is essential and will be enforced by periodic, random vehicle inspections by the Authority.
+However, where issues arise that require immediate action, a significant impact on the licence holder's livelihood is inevitable. - 9.3 Where enforcement action becomes necessary, it will be taken in accordance with the Leisure & Wellbeing Enforcement Policy which is available from the Director of Leisure & Wellbeing, at the address given in Appendix T (page 147).
+To this end, the key principles of consistency, transparency and proportionality will be maintained. - 9.4 The following options are available to the Authority when considering enforcement issues: - Warnings In respect of minor breaches of licence conditions the Authority shall issue a written warning as may be appropriate to the circumstances. - Production of relevant documentation An authorised officer may issue a document production notice to require a vehicle proprietor to produce certain documentation upon request, for example, driving licence or proof of insurance.
+Any failure to produce the requested documentation within the time stipulated on the notice may result in prosecution. - Suspension of vehicle licences Licensed vehicles shall be kept at all times in a safe, tidy and clean and reasonably efficient condition.
+Compliance with the vehicle specifications and conditions of licence is essential and will be enforced by periodic, random vehicle inspections by the Authority. - Condition Notices not deemed serious.
+However, failure to comply with the requirements of the notice may result in the vehicle licence being suspended automatically.